Akademisches Gymnasium (Vienna)

 The Akademisches Gymnasium is a state gymnasium school located in Vienna, Austria.
 Founded by the Jesuits in March 1553, it is the oldest secondary school in Vienna and is now nondenominational and non-feepaying.
 The school offers a humanistic education and is known to be rather liberal compared to other traditional secondary schools in the city.
-Currently, there are approximately 600 pupils in 24 classes.

 History

 16th–18th century

 In the 16th century, it was the privilege of the University of Vienna to decide about the founding of educational institutions.
 In March 1553, the Jesuits were granted permission to found the Akademisches Gymnasium.

 The main educational objectives of the exclusively Jesuit teachers was to instill knowledge and the practice of Catholicism in the pupils.
 At the time, the Akademisches Gymnasium was located opposite the university (today the Austrian Academy of Sciences) on the premises of today's Dominican monastery.
 Pupils were taught in Latin.

 18th–20th century

 In 1773 Pope Clement XIV dissolved the Jesuit order so that both the teaching staff and the educational objectives of the Akademisches Gymnasium changed.
 The new focus was on History, Mathematics, German, Literature and Geography.
 The school was now run by the Piarists order.

 It became more profane and the spirit of the Enlightenment was felt among teachers as well as pupils.
 New didactical and paedagogical methods were introduced, as were tuition fees.

 As a result of the reform of secondary schools in 1849 the school was restructured to its present curriculum of 8 years ending with the Matura final exam.
 The humanistic aspects became more and more pronounced as education focused on languages, history, mathematics and the natural sciences.
 The first Matura exam was held in 1851.

-In 1866 the school moved to its present building at Beethovenplatz in the 1st district of Vienna.
-It was built by Friedrich von Schmidt, the architect who also designed the Vienna townhall, in his typical neo-gothic style.
+In 1866 the school moved to its present building at Beethovenplatz in the Innere Stadt.
+It was built by Friedrich von Schmidt, the architect who also designed the Vienna City Hall, in his typical Neo-Gothic style.
+It was decorated with murals by Josef Matyáš Trenkwald and stained glass by Carl Geyling's Erben.